openscm/openscm/docs/development.rst

 values to :attr:`~openscm.adapter.Adapter._output`.

-For efficiency, the OpenSCM Core interface provides subclasses of :class:`~openscm.core.ParameterView` that provide a view into a parameter with a requested :ref:`time frame <timeframes>` and :ref:`unit <units>`.
+For efficiency, the OpenSCM Core interface provides subclasses of :class:`~openscm.parameter_views.ParameterView` that provide a view into a parameter with a requested :ref:`time frame <timeframes>` and :ref:`unit <units>`.
 Conversion (aggregation, unit conversion, and time frame adjustment) is done interally if possible.
 Subclasses implement functionality for scalar and time series values, each for